How to monitor and forecast your cashflow

 What is AIM provisional tax?

-The AIM provisional tax regime was introduced on April 1st 2018 in an attempt to simplify provisional tax for small businesses in New Zealand.
+The AIM provisional tax regime was introduced on 1 April 2018 to simplify provisional tax for small businesses in New Zealand.

-Since its introduction, the new tax regime has been successful for all sorts of NZ businesses.
+Since its introduction, the regime has worked well for all sorts of NZ businesses.
+Sole traders, new limited companies, growing companies, and...

 Continue Reading...